thuxnder/home-assistant-miele-mobile/README.md

 ```

 ### Use existing keys (advanced)
 If you want to use the Miele@mobile app and this API at the same time you have to get the GroupID and GroupKey from the app.
-This can be achieved by sniffing them off the network when the app is setting up the appliance, look for a http request like this:
+This can be achieved by sniffing them off the network when the app is setting up the appliance.
+Look for a http request like this:
 ```
 HTTP: PUT /Security/Commissioning/ HTTP/1.1
 ```